DEMOLITION DERBY

 Trunks may be #9 wired or chained in 6 spots with a 12” inspection hole, wagons 4 tie downs on tailgate.
 May run ½ trunk lids or a simple 90-degree bend.

-Note: Wire on hood and trunk must be sheet metal to sheet metal, NOT around the frame.
+Note: Wire on hood must be sheet metal to sheet metal, NOT around the frame.
 Places where the wire goes through the body may have a 3/4" hardware store washer, no bigger welded all the way around.

 All body mounts must remain original factory OEM mounts.
 Any broken body mounts/bolts may have 2 strands of #9 wires ran through the body and frame.
 No changing, replacing or repairing body bolts.